Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 no means, the orientation is not controlled.
 If the zaxis is vertical by mechanical means, it is not necessary to set ZAxis mode, no is also possible.
 Examples: CNC 5 axis is ZAxis mode.
 6 axis robot with endpoint always vertical is ZAxis mode also.
 6 axis robot with free endpoint orientation is Quaternion mode.
+Technically, Quaterion uses all three rotation matrix columns, ZAxis the third axis and no doesn't use it, for rotation matrix orientation, see explanation on the robot firmware document page.

 # M669 Q parameter: quality